dricholm/ng-mat-icons/README.md

 npm install ng-mat-icons
 ```

 2. Import the `NgMatIconsModule` in your module.
 The recommended way is to include it in a `SharedModule`, which also exports it.
 Then import the `SharedModule` in other modules of your application.
-Check [here](https://angular.io/guide/sharing-ngmodules) for additional information.
+Check the full [documentation](https://angular.io/guide/sharing-ngmodules) for additional information.

 ```typescript
 import { CommonModule } from '@angular/common';